jhae-de/tsup-sequential-build-plugin/README.md

 A tsup/esbuild plugin that ensures dependent packages in monorepos are built in the correct sequence while maintaining parallel format compilation.

+This plugin seamlessly integrates with tsup configurations to manage complex monorepo builds.
+It automatically determines the correct build sequence based on package dependencies, ensuring each package builds only after its dependencies are complete.
+This simplifies the build process in monorepos with interdependent packages and reduces build errors.
+The plugin preserves tsup's ability to compile different formats (CommonJS, ESM, etc.) in parallel within each package while ensuring the correct build sequence between dependent packages.

 Features:

-- Ensures dependent packages in monorepos are built in the correct order
+- Builds dependent packages in monorepos in the correct sequence
-- Supports parallel builds for different formats (cjs, esm, etc.) within a package
+- Maintains parallel builds for different formats (CommonJS, ESM, etc.) within each package
-- Automatically waits for dependencies to finish before starting the build
+- Automatically manages build dependencies with intelligent waiting mechanism
-- Easy integration with existing tsup configurations
+- Integrates seamlessly with existing tsup configurations
-- No extra configuration needed for dependency resolution
+- Provides zero-configuration dependency resolution
-- Supports multiple build sessions via singleton state management
+- Maintains build state across multiple sessions via singleton pattern

 ## Installation